eero-lehtinen/oklch-color-picker.nvim/README.md

 },
 ```

-You can either include the `build = 'download.lua'` line to download the picker automatically or download it yourself from [the picker application repository](https://github.com/eero-lehtinen/oklch-color-picker) (it's open source too in a different repo!) and put it in your PATH.
+This plugin automatically downloads the picker application and a color parser library from the Releases page of [the picker application repository](https://github.com/eero-lehtinen/oklch-color-picker) (it's open source too in a different repo!).
 The picker is a standalone ⚡Rust⚡ application with ⚡blazing fast⚡ performance and startup time.

 ## Demo